Rhubarb Sauce, Two Ways

 Two Different Ways To Prepare Rhubarb Sauce

 I decided to make rhubarb sauce, which is quite possibly the easiest way to prepare this plant.
-I experimented with two different preparation methods:

 - Cooked on the stovetop: Simply combine chopped rhubarb, sugar, and water in a saucepan and cook it for about 15 minutes.
 See below for exact recipe.
 This method resulted in a golden color (see photo directly above) that resembled homemade applesauce.